fp4ts/fp4ts/README.md

 [![codecov](https://codecov.io/gh/fp4ts/fp4ts/branch/master/graph/badge.svg?token=wXOEoz3yOm)](https://codecov.io/gh/fp4ts/fp4ts)

 Welcome to fp4ts!
-Fp4ts is a zero-dependency, purely functional library that attempts to port portion of the [Typelevel](https://typelevel.org/) ecosystem to Typescript.
+Fp4ts is a zero-dependency, purely functional library that attempts to provide idiomatic support for lazy, safe, and performant functional programming in Typescript by porting a portion of the [Typelevel](https://typelevel.org/) and Haskell ecosystems.

 _The project is currently under development and is not intended to be used in production._